-Other similar apps are an undeniably a great source of driving currency, but Reddit also has the capacity of creating wide traffic for advertisers as it consists of different groups with diverse niche interests — a good loop for a brand ad to reach prospective customers.
+Other similar apps are an undeniably great source of driving currency, but Reddit also has the capacity of creating wide traffic for advertisers as it consists of different groups with diverse niche interests — a good loop for a brand ad to reach prospective customers.

 20 brands took a risk with Reddit and successfully conquered the realm of online advertising.
 Here are examples of their Reddit Ads, which are the best ads Reddit has seen:

-To start a wave for your brand, you can also build your own little community in Reddit.
+To start a wave for your brand, you can also build your own little community on Reddit.
 Nordstrom took advantage of subreddit groups and engaged in a discussion about products, experiences, and customer services.
 They have shown a very good example of a Reddit commercial.

 It is not a rush job wherein you can harvest traffic in one go — but with 472 users hanging out to exclusively talk about a brand on the page, engaging with them will create enough ripple for a marketing aspect.

 Nordstrom is firm on its stand that there is always a place for businesses on Reddit if user engagement is a part of a brand’s concern.
 The brand uses its privilege on subreddits as an opportunity to be of help to its customers’ needs.

 Featured on my list of the best Reddit ads examples, is the Swedish furniture brand Ikea.
 Ikea took a big risk in flaunting their controversial advertisement for Valentine’s Day.
-Though it is quite impossible for this kind of ad to fly the pages of Reddit, someone posted the newspaper ad of Ikea in the ‘Funny’ section of subreddits, and surprisingly, it took the hearts of the community.
+Though it is quite impossible for this kind of ad to fly the pages of Reddit, someone posted the newspaper ad for Ikea in the ‘Funny’ section of subreddits, and surprisingly, it took the hearts of the community.

 Indeed, a lesson learned for brands to continue to innovate more strategies that will induce engagement to users and other audiences.
 Redditors will not junk your ad if it jams with the community’s innate character — playful yet valuable.